 2.6.2.3 Characterization experiment

 Take 2 bottles of 50ml LB liquid medium with 10μg/mL kanamycin, the one used for the test group is added 10μg/mL kanamycin and the other used for the control group is not.
-Test group, successfully transformed engineering bacteria, and control group, transformed pWB980-DB, are inoculated the same amount in medium
+Test group which successfully transformed engineered bacteria, and control group which transformed pWB980-DB, are inoculated the same amount in medium.

-After culturing for a period of time, use the fluorescence microscope to observe the presence of fluorescence in the test group and the control group.
+After culturing them for a period of time, use the fluorescence microscope to observe the presence of fluorescence in the test group and the control group.

 2.6.3 Expected results

-Fluorescence can be observed in the test group but cannot in the negative control group.
+Fluorescence can be observed in the test group but not in the negative control group.

 Fig.14.Eexpected results 6: different expressions of fluorescence between the control group and the test group.

-2.5 Pnar-trigger RNA-PCⅠ-switch RNA-mazF
+2.5 P<sub>nar</sub>-trigger RNA-P<sub>CⅠ</sub>-switch RNA-mazF

-Now we have verified effectiveness of Pnar, CⅠ repressor and toehold switch.
+Now we have verified effectiveness of P<sub>nar</sub>, CⅠ repressor and toehold switch.
 So, further verification of more complicated assembly based on above parts can lay the foundation of our future demonstration of the whole system.
 Considering the bio-safety, we will let our engineered bacteria commit suicide by expressing toxin protein MazF.
-Based on this, we tried to achieve a good assembly of the parts Pnar, PcI, toehold switch and MazF.
+Based on this, we tried to achieve a good assembly of the parts P<sub>nar</sub>, P<sub>CⅠ</sub>, toehold switch and MazF.

 Fig.15.
 Device 5.